 Judge denies Pastor's request for restraining order, preliminary injunction against Gov. Edwards stay-at-home order

-BATON ROUGE — The Pastor of Life Tabernacle Church was denied a temporary restraining order against Governor John Bel Edwards' stay-at-home order Friday, May 15.
+BATON ROUGE — The Pastor of Life Tabernacle Church was denied a temporary restraining order and preliminary injunction against Governor John Bel Edwards' stay-at-home order Friday, May 15.
+Spell tells WBRZ he will appeal this ruling as the governor's new order "still restricts his congregation."

 Police warned Spell that he would find himself back in jail if he again failed to heed the governor's stay-at-home order.

+Spell sued in federal court to block enforcement of the governor’s orders, arguing that they infringed on people’s First Amendment rights and violated other federal and state laws.

-On May 15, U.S. District Judge Brian Jackson of the Middle District of Louisiana denied Rev. Tony Spell’s motion for a Temporary Restraining Order against Gov. John Bel Edwards’ stay-at-home order, which was issued in March to slow the spread of COVID-19 in Louisiana and expired May 14.
+On May 15, U.S. District Judge Brian Jackson of the Middle District of Louisiana denied Spell’s motion for a Temporary Restraining Order against Gov. John Bel Edwards’ stay-at-home order.

+Judge Brian Jackson said the stay-at-home order applied equally to all places of worship and to secular situations and appropriately treated essential retail businesses differently from churches, according to his Friday ruling.

+Jackson described the suit as Spell and the other plaintiffs wanting “recognition of their constitutional rights in a vacuum, curiously paying no heed to the pandemic that has spread across the entire nation in a matter of weeks.”

 Gov. Edwards’ Executive Counsel Matthew Block issued the following statement: